medialab/minet/docs/cli.md

 ================================

-Retrieve the approximate number of "likes" (actually an aggregated engagement metric) that a url generated Facebook.
+Retrieve the approximate number of "likes" (actually an aggregated engagement metric) that a url got on Facebook.
 The command can also be used with a list of urls stored in a CSV file.
-This number is found by scraping Facebook's share button, which only gives a rough estimation of the real engagement metric: "Share 45K".
+This number is found by scraping Facebook's share button, which only gives a rough estimation of the real engagement metric: "Share 45K" for example.

-Note that this number does not actually only correspond to the number of like or share reactions, but it is rather the sum of like, love, ahah, angry, etc. reactions plus the number of comments and shares that the URL generated on Facebook (here is the official documentation: https://developers.facebook.com/docs/plugins/faqs explaining "What makes up the number shown next to my Share button?").
+Note that this number does not actually only correspond to the number of likes or shares, but it is rather the sum of like, love, ahah, angry, etc. reactions plus the number of comments and shares that the URL got on Facebook (here is the official documentation: https://developers.facebook.com/docs/plugins/faqs explaining "What makes up the number shown next to my Share button?").